-On 1st December 2017, cervical cancer screening in Australia changed from two-yearly Pap testing to five-yearly HPV testing.
+In 2017, Australian cervical cancer screening changed from 2-yearly PAP to 5-yearly HPV testing.

-We now know that 99% of cervical cancer is caused by persistent infection with certain types of Human Papillomavirus (HPV).
-HPV is a common infection in females and males, with hundreds of HPV types that affect different parts of the body.
+We now know that 99% of cervical cancer is caused by persistent infection with specific types of Human Papillomavirus (HPV).
+HPV is a common infection in females and males.

 How does the cervical screening test work?

-All women between 25 and 74 years of age are eligible for regular HPV testing as part of the new Cervical Screening Program.
+All women 25-74 years of age are eligible for HPV testing as part of the new Cervical Screening Program.

-The laboratory performs an HPV test, and if HPV is present, a cytology slide will also be made.
-This slide is examined under a microscope to see if there are any abnormal cells.
-A cytology slide is also made for women who have had a previous abnormal Pap test, or who have symptoms such as abnormal bleeding.
+- A cytology slide is also made for women who had a previous abnormal PAP test, or have symptoms such as abnormal bleeding.

-Once all the testing is complete, the laboratory sends the result to your doctor with a risk category that indicates when you should have your next test.
+- Our laboratory sends the result to your doctor with a risk category, that indicates when you should have your next test.